 - student outcomes

 - workplace relevance

-The requirements and application process are explained in the Application Guide and in the information session.
+The requirements and application process are explained in the Applicant Guide.

 An application fee of $5,110 is required for all applications and failure to pay the fee may impact on the acceptance and/or finalisation of the application.
 The application fee assists with the cost recovery associated with processing and assessing applications.
 Providers will be sent an invoice upon their application being accepted for assessment.